corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 # path to the yaml configuration file (described in the previous sections)
 configPath=./config.yaml

-# synchronisation interval in milliseconds
+# synchronisation interval in milliseconds defaults to 5 hours if not specified
-syncInterval=9999999
+syncInterval=18000000

 # identity of the notary to use
 notary="O=Notary,L=London,C=GB"